-Christine E. Breen grew up in Houston, TX.
+Christine E. Breen (she/her) grew up in Houston, TX.
 As a descendent of original Colorado pioneers, Christine moved to Colorado in 2011 after obtaining her Masters in Environmental Law and Policy and J.D. from Vermont Law School.

 Christine joined Cantafio Hammond in May 2013.
 Christine's practice focuses on Plaintiffs Employment matters including Title VII Discrimination, disability discrimination, and FMLA matters.
 Her practice also includes commercial and civil litigation in federal and state courts, as well as matters affecting Colorado's natural resources.
 No matter the issues, Christine is a strong advocate and dedicates herself to her clients.

 Additionally, Christine actively advocates for women's and LGBTQ rights.
 She represents women, veterans, members of the LGBTQ community, and any other person who has suffered discrimination, harassment, and violation of their civil rights by their employer.
 Outside the office, Christine advocates for women and family rights policy.
 Christine is on the Board of the Women's Lobby of Colorado and occasionally testifies on proposed legislation that would affect the rights of women and families.

 Christine also meets with policy makers at both the state and federal levels to advocate the civil rights of others.Give customers a reason to do business with you.